2110521-SW-ARCH-2566-1/kafka-tutorial/README.md

 ### Installtion
 * Clone this repository to create a local copy on your computer.
-* Open a terminal and `cd` to kafka-tutorial\docker-and-compose folder in which `docker-compose.yml` is saved and run:
+* Open a terminal and `cd` to kafka-tutorial/docker-and-compose folder in which `docker-compose.yml` is saved and run:

 ```bash
 docker-compose up -d